ScriptumAISystems/meta-agent-nova/docs/ORCHESTRATION_REPORTS.md

 # Orchestration Communication & Reporting

-The Nova orchestrator now exposes a communication hub that records every message exchanged between agents and the orchestration engine.
+The Nova orchestrator exposes a communication hub that records every message exchanged between agents and the orchestration engine.
 Each agent publishes a status message when a task is completed.
 The orchestrator also publishes lifecycle notifications before and after each agent run, ensuring that pre-run instructions are visible to the agents.
+Beginning with the execution-plan upgrade, phases such as *foundation*, *model-operations* and *observability* emit dedicated ``phase-start`` messages so that dependent agents (for example Chronos waiting for Orion) receive structured context before their tasks are executed.

 All recorded messages are persisted in an in-memory log that becomes part of the orchestration report.
 A Markdown summary can be generated via